hannesdatta/course-odcm/content/docs/tutorials/pythonbootcamp/_index.md

 The tutorial proceeds in three steps.

-1. Get familiar with Python (about 3-4 hours)
+1. __Optional__ - If you are completely new to Python, we recommend following this Python introduction course on Datacamp. (about 3-4 hours)
-    - Complete the [Datacamp course "Introduction to Python"](https://learn.datacamp.com/courses/intro-to-python-for-data-science) (only Modules 1-3).
+    - Complete the [Datacamp course "Introduction to Python"](https://learn.datacamp.com/courses/intro-to-python-for-data-science) [Only modules 1, 2 & 3].
 2. Get familiar with Jupyter Notebook (about 30 minutes)
     - [Watch this YouTube video](https://www.youtube.com/watch?v=HW29067qVWk)
 3. Work through this notebook with additional material (about 2-3 hours)